Frequently Asked Questions

 How do I know if I am a candidate for eyelid surgery?

 In order to determine if you are a candidate for eyelid surgery, Dr. Victor will perform an examination and make a diagnosis of your condition.
 He will then discuss with you the risks, benefits, and impact that surgery would have on your appearance and/or vision.
+A visual field screening is performed in the office to determine the amount of vision that is blocked by droopy eyelids.
+The screening results are used by Dr. Victor and insurance companies to determine if the surgery is medically necessary or cosmetic.

 How long is the recovery period after eyelid surgery?